Join with a free account for more service, or become a member for full access to exclusives and extra support of WorldSupporter >>

 Question 1

-In a primary school, children are tested for their social skills and questions are asked about their leisure activities.
+In a primary school, children are tested for their social skills and questions with chapter are asked about their leisure activities.
 The research shows that children who watch soap operas a lot are more socially competent than children who do so less.
 The researchers recommend that children should watch soap operas more to stimulate their social skills.
 This recommendation is…. because this is about ... research.

 1. justified; experimental.